-As a nation, we love to shop, but sometimes that consumerism leads to debt and monthly financial struggles.
+Our nation loves to shop, but sometimes that consumerism leads to debt and a poor financial situation.

 Know your income and expenses

 The first thing you need to know is what’s coming in and what’s going out.